medic/cht-docs/content/en/apps/guides/forum-offline.md

 ## CHT Server and Data

-Following the [CHT self hosted guide](https://github.com/medic/cht-infrastructure/tree/master/self-hosting), this section provision a docker container and then configure it to preserve your data:
+Following the [CHT self-hosted guide](https://github.com/medic/cht-infrastructure/tree/master/self-hosting), this section provision a docker container and then configure it to preserve your data:

 > Docker containers are [stateless](https://www.redhat.com/en/topics/cloud-native-apps/stateful-vs-stateless) by design.
 In order to persist your data when a container restarts you need to specify the volumes that the container can use to store data.